-There are several factors that you need to consider when choosing the best donor for you, including:
+There are several factors to think about when choosing the best donor for you, including:

-Your child will be inheriting the donor’s genes as well as yours.
-Your fertility clinic will help you determine whether you and a potential donor carry the same genetic traits for diseases or disorders
+Your child will be inheriting the egg donor’s genes as well as yours.
+Your fertility clinic will help you determine whether you and a potential donor carry the same genetic traits for diseases or disorders.

-Remember, your child will inherit the physical traits of not just the donor, but your donor’s whole family!
-If you’re interested in height, dark v. light hair, etc., make sure that your donor isn’t the only one in her family who has that trait.
+Remember, your child will inherit the physical traits of not just your donor, but your donor’s whole family!
+If you’re interested in height, dark versus light hair, or other specific physical markers, make sure that your donor isn’t the only one in her family who has that characteristic.

-All these things, and more, go into play in picking a donor.
-Speaking with a psychologist or social worker who has helped others navigate through this process can be helpful.
-To explore your feelings about this decision can be complicated.
-Some couples may need to find a way to make a choice, especially when they have slightly (or even vastly) different priorities.
-For other couples, choosing an egg donor can be simple and straightforward.
+Some couples may need to find a way to make a decision, especially when they have slightly (or even vastly) different priorities.
+For other couples, choosing an egg donor is simple and straightforward.
+Every situation is unique.

-While all of the factors above are crucial when choosing your donor, this may be the most important one for you and your partner when you think about your life together with your future child.
-Thanks to genetic testing and mainstream DNA analysis kits, your child will probably be about to find out all about their background as technology continues to advance - even if you pick a completely anonymous donor.
+While all of the aforementioned factors are crucial when choosing your donor, the following may be the most important point for you and your partner when you think about life with your future child.
+Thanks to genetic testing and mainstream DNA analysis kits (think: 23andMe), your child will probably be able to find out all about their genetic background, as technology continues to advance - even if you choose a completely anonymous donor.

 More parents-to-be are now opting for known egg donors who are open to future contact with the child (or children) who result from their donated eggs.
 This is a very important conversation to have with your partner (and/or with a counselor), since it will impact your future child's life forever!